SubhankarA8415/Java/Project Description.md

 #  OIBSIP

 The atm_project description

-running component -> main.java inside src folder
+running component -> main.java inside src folder.

-description: This project includes a demonstration of an atm interface with some realistic features.
+Description: This project includes a demonstration of an atm interface with some realistic features.
 There are total 5 operations we can perform
 1) Transaction history
 2) Deposit